Faith in AI can narrow the futures individuals consider: Causal and evidential reasoning about AI prediction

-Why did AI prediction make participants forgo guaranteed rewards?
+Why did the mere presence of AI predictions make participants forgo guaranteed rewards?
 The system neither revealed its prediction nor provided any recommendation at the time of choice, ruling out explicit AI persuasion \cite{costello2024durably, lin2025persuading}.
 Moreover, identical payoff structures framed around random processes did not produce comparable behavior, indicating that the effect is not driven by payoff structure alone.

+Building on prior theoretical interpretations of Newcomb’s paradox, two forms of reasoning can favor different choices \cite{nozick1969newcomb}.
+Under so-called causal reasoning, individuals treat their action as affecting the payoff outcome independently of a predetermined prediction \cite{sloman2009causal}.
+As a result, two-boxing is preferable because it always yields an additional US\$1 (Fig. \ref{fig:main}A), just as it would in the absence of any predictor.

-Building on the causal interpretation of Newcomb’s paradox \cite{sloman2009causal}, one-boxing can emerge when participants treat the AI’s prediction and their own action as linked through a representation of “what I will do” (Fig. \ref{fig:mechanism}A).
-Participants may assume that the system predicts their anticipated action (\textit{perceived predictiveness}) and treat their eventual action as the realization of that anticipation (\textit{internal coherence}).
-When both are strong, prediction and action become psychologically coupled.
-This predictive binding yields outcome bundles—one-boxing with a full Box B (payoff of US\$3) or two-boxing with an empty Box B (payoff of US\$1)—making one-boxing appear reasonable.
+In contrast, under so-called evidential reasoning, individuals treat whichever action they ultimately take as evidence of what has already been predicted.
+Such reasoning may be supported when they believe that a system can indeed predict their future actions (\textit{perceived predictiveness}) and when they take actions consistent with those they anticipate taking (\textit{internal coherence}) (Fig. \ref{fig:mechanism}A).
+When both are strong, individuals may associate one-boxing with a full Box B (payoff of US\$3) and two-boxing with an empty Box B (payoff of US\$1), making one-boxing appear reasonable.

-Consistent with this account, post-decision evaluations in Study 2 show that participants in the AI conditions perceived the system’s predictions to be significantly more accurate than chance (non-interactive AI: 62.1\%, $p<0.001$; interactive AI: 62.9\%, $p<0.001$), whereas participants in the random conditions perceived chance-level accuracy (non-interactive random: 50.4\%, $p=0.322$; interactive random: 49.7\%, $p=0.639$; Fig. \ref{fig:mechanism}B).
+Consistent with the role of perceived predictiveness, post-decision evaluations in Study 2 show that participants in the AI conditions perceived the system’s predictions to be significantly more accurate than chance (non-interactive AI: 62.1\%, $p<0.001$; interactive AI: 62.9\%, $p<0.001$), whereas participants in the random conditions perceived chance-level accuracy (non-interactive random: 50.4\%, $p=0.322$; interactive random: 49.7\%, $p=0.639$)(Fig. \ref{fig:mechanism}B).
+Notably, they formed these beliefs despite receiving no information about the system’s ostensible predictive accuracy.
 These evaluations were collected after choice but before outcome disclosure, making post-hoc justification unlikely.